 Five questions to confirm that goal is right for you!

-Do you still have that lingering New Year’s intention or goal that has become a permanent item on your to-do list?
+How has that lingering New Year’s intention or goal that has become a permanent item on your to-do list?
 If so, you are not alone.
-Klingsieck (2013) reported results from Ferrari, et al., who found that 20-25% of the population was impacted by the procrastination phenomenon.
-Procrastination is an aversion to participate in goal completion activities (Krause and Freund, 2013).
-It can occur at different phases of goal achievement.
+Klingsieck (2013) reported results from Ferrari, et al., who found that 20-25% of the population was impacted by the procrastination phenomenon, which has been consistent more recent studies as well.
+Defined as an aversion to participate in goal completion activities (Krause and Freund, 2013), procrastination occurs at different phases of goal achievement.

 What is your barrier to achieving that goal?
 Here are five questions for meditating on the root of your procrastination.
-Should you dream about your goal or let it go?
+Should you focus on that goal or let it go?

 1. Why am I trying to achieve this goal?

 Sometimes you have to drill deep down to the core and check in with yourself about the purpose of the goal and how it fits into your life.
-Is the goal intrinsically valued, for your own growth and satisfaction or extrinsically valued, for money and recognition?
+How much is the goal intrinsically valued, for your own growth and satisfaction or extrinsically valued, for money and recognition?
 Intrinsic and extrinsic are not dichotomous constructs.
-Research indicated that extrinsically valued goals were associated with gaining intrinsic benefits such as perceived feelings of competence, intelligence, and life control (Sheldon, Gunz, Nichols, & Ferguson 2010).
+Research indicated that extrinsically valued goals were associated with gaining intrinsic benefits such as perceived feelings of competence, intelligence, and control of one's life (Sheldon, Gunz, Nichols, & Ferguson 2010).
 The goal must be your goal and not one that belongs to someone else.

-2. Am I making enough time for this?
+2. Am I truly making enough time for this?

 Time is a very precious commodity; it neither stops, nor do we get it back.
 We have to strategically budget and make time for what we want to do, since extra hours typically do not find us.
-If we are procrastinating, we tend to carve out a chunk of time at the end to do something.
-If we are not intrinsically motivated, we just can’t seem to find time to do it.
+If we are procrastinating, we tend to carve out a chunk of time at the end to finish under pressure.
+If we lack intrinsic motivation, we will not be able to find the time to do it.
 Regardless if it is an intrinsically or extrinsically valued goal, it will most likely be time consuming.
-Is it worth it your pursuit?
+How much is it worth your pursuit?
 If not now, is it worth considering in the future?